JagodaDawidowska/EquipmentRentalService/README.md

 ## General Information
-This project is a microserivce to rental a workout equipment.
+This project is a microservice for workout equipment renting.
-The project contains a android client aplicatoion and backend in SpringBoot framework.
+The project contains backend in SpringBoot framework.

 ## Technologies Used
-- Android Studio - moblie client application for frontend.
-- SpringBoot - serverside application for bisnes logic, comunication beetwen client and database.
+- SpringBoot - serverside application for biznes logic, comunication beetwen client and database.
-- H2 - light embedded in SpingBoot databes
+- H2 - light embedded in SpringBoot database.
 - Language - Java

 ## Features
 List the ready features here:
 - Entities ready to develop
-- a few controlles
+- a few controllers
 - logic to rent and return the equipment
-- android client to handle the logic of rental

 ## Project Status